Django Code of Conduct - FAQ

 What does it mean to "adopt" a Code of Conduct? ¶

 For the most part, we don't think it means large changes.
 We think that the text does a really good job describing the way the Django community already conducts itself.
-We expect that most people will simple continue to behave in the awesome way they have for years.
+We expect that most people will simply continue to behave in the awesome way they have for years.

 However, we do expect that people will abide by the spirit and words of the CoC when in "official" Django spaces.
 This code has been adopted by both the Django core team and by the Django Software Foundation.
 That means that it'll apply both in community spaces and at DSF events.